-At the heart of the search function lies an algorithm, scraping away at roughly 200 billion social posts per year, and then indexing all the relevant information around these posts.
-But there’s also a team of people adding a human touch to the listings, trimming the fat and making sure that the platform is providing marketers and brands with relevant results.
-With over a 150,000 influencers in the database, there’s no shortage of work for this team.
+At the heart of the search function lies an algorithm, analyzing roughly 2 billion posts per year, and then indexing all the relevant information around these posts.
+There’s also a team of people adding a human touch to the listings, trimming the fat and making sure that the platform is providing marketers and brands with relevant results.
+With over 700K profiles in their database, there’s no shortage of work for this team.

-It’s worth noting that search results come back pretty slowly, but it’s important to understand that’s relative to other tools I’ve been able to witness in action.
-In terms of your life and the time you have to live it, Onalytica isn’t going to get in your way.
-We’re talking about a 5 - 10 second wait after you’ve plugged some criteria in for a keyword or demographic search.
-I mention this more to point out that for each influencer that matches a search, Onalytica’s parsing quite a lot of data.
-If you were to compare it to another search-only platform like Hyprbrand or Upfluence, the difference in time is noticeable.
-For that extra 5 - 10 seconds, though, you get quite a lot more information.
+It’s worth noting that search results come back within 5 - 10 seconds after you’ve plugged some criteria in for a keyword search.
+If you were to compare it to another search-only platform like Hypr or Upfluence, the difference in time is a few seconds, but for that extra few seconds though, you get a lot more information.
+With Onalytica, you get:

-- Keyword Clouds — These are visual representations of the most used keywords across an influencer’s posts, where the most used are prominently displayed in large and bold font and the lesser used ones fade into the background with smaller type and less pronounced colors.
-This doesn’t just give you an idea if there’s an affinity on topics, but can also form the basis of some solid SEO planning, as well.
+- Word Clouds — These are visual representations of the most used keywords across an influencer’s posts.
+This doesn’t just give you an idea if there’s an affinity on topics, but can also form the basis of some solid SEO planning, as well

 - Key Connections — Influencers don’t just have followers, they follow other people.
 You can see their top connections at a glance in the profile, a great indicator of who might be influencing your influencer—which is another way of saying, “someone else you’d like to connect with.”
 You can also get more detailed views of their connections and interactions with each one to truly get an understanding of what your infuencer’s online social life looks like.

-- Real Time Influencer Feed — Cut through the clutter of your social feeds, and get right to the stuff you want to see: the posts of any influencer that you’re either working with or wanting to work with.
-This gives you the chance to engage and stay on topic, building up credibility with the influencer and her community.
+- Influencer Feed — Cut through the clutter of your social feeds, and get right to the stuff you want to see: the posts of any influencer that you’re either working with or wanting to work with.
+This gives you the chance to engage and stay on topic, building up credibility with the influencer and his / her community.

-- Influencer Rankings — Each influencer is scored on four criteria: Reach, Resonance, Relevance, Reference.
+- Influencer Rankings — Each influencer is scored on four criteria: topical authority, reach, on-topic engagement and relevance.
 Each of these criteria is defined by Onalytica and scores are relative to the community as a whole.

-Even though Onalytica isn’t set up to be a full fledged campaign management tool, it can absolutely act as the engine that provides those tools with the data they need.
-Once you’re working with influencers and start collaborating on content, that content is going to get mined by Onalytica’s algorithm, and you’ll start getting all the data you need to see how your campaigns measured up.
+Onalytica can absolutely act as the engine that provides marketers and PR professionals with the data they need.
+Once you’re working with influencers and start collaborating on content, that content is going to get mined by Onalytica’s algorithm, and you’ll start getting all the data you need to see how your campaigns have measured up.
 Things like reach, engagement rates, and amplification are all there.